Ashish110110/MLOps/README.md

 # MLOps Zoomcamp

-This repo consists of solutions of MLOps Zoomcamp by DataTalksClub.
+This repo consists of solutions of MLOps Zoomcamp by DataTalks.Club

 Course Link : https://github.com/DataTalksClub/mlops-zoomcamp